-He represents clients in federal and state litigation, arbitration, mediation, and administrative proceedings in matters relating to collective bargaining, work-place employment practices (including discrimination and sexual harassment), reductions in-force and other restructurings, employment policies and procedures, employee discipline and discharge, employment agreements, restrictive covenants, and wage and hour practices.
+Max also represents clients in the defense of civil RICO claims, and in federal and state litigation, arbitration, mediation, and administrative proceedings in matters relating to collective bargaining, work-place employment practices (including discrimination and sexual harassment), reductions in-force and other restructurings, employment policies and procedures, employee discipline and discharge, employment agreements, restrictive covenants, and wage and hour practices.

 The decisions he has obtained include: